 Referees must attend the mandatory referee meeting (listed above) before each season.

-If you missed the referee meeting and you are a new referee with MSA, then you will need to print the W-9, Referee Form, and the Authorization for Direct Deposit form, then mail the completed forms to:
+If you missed the referee meeting and you are a new referee with MSA, then you will need to print the W-9 and the Authorization for Direct Deposit form, then mail the completed forms to:

 MSA Referee Assignor

 321 N Central Expwy, Ste 352, McKinney TX 75070

 If you are a returning referee and miss the mandatory meeting, print the Referee Form (must be completed each season) and mail it to the above address.

 - Review MSA Referee Information, the MSRA Constitution, and NTSSA Referee Program Information.

 - Referees that registered before June 15th will expire December 31st of the same year.
 Registrations after June 15th will be good until December 31st of the following year.Attend the mandatory referee meeting prior to each season.